On This Page[Hide][Show]

 Video and Social Media Surveillance

-Mental Illness Limitations
+Mental Health Limitations

 “Disabilities due to Mental Illness or Substance Abuse have a limited pay period of 24 months.
 This is a lifetime cumulative maximum benefit period for Disabilities due to Mental Illness or Substance Abuse.